apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 3. Save the file.

-**Deploy the oauth2 project
+**Deploy the oauth2 project:**

 1. CD to `./api-platform-samples/sample-proxies/oauth-advanced/oauth2`
 2. Execute: `./deploy.sh`

-**Provision the required entities to Apigee Edge**
+**Provision the required entities to Apigee Edge:**

-The provisioning script creates the required entities on Apigee Edge and returns two keys: Consumer key and Consumer secret in your terminal window.
-You'll need these values when you configure the webserver app.
+You must perform this step after you deploy the oauth2 project.

 1. CD to `oauth2/provisioning`
 2. Execute: `./provision-oauth2.sh`

+The provisioning script creates the required entities on Apigee Edge and returns two keys: **Consumer key** and **Consumer secret** in your terminal window.
+You'll need these values when you configure the webserver app.

-Tip: You can log in to the Apigee Edge UI and see that these entities were created.
+Tip: You can log in to the Apigee Edge UI and see that the developer, product, and app entities were created.

 ###Configure and deploy the webserver-app project

-1. Configure the **webserver app**:

-    a.
-Open `webserver-app/apiproxy/policies/SetConfigurationVariables.xml`
+1. Open `webserver-app/apiproxy/policies/SetConfigurationVariables.xml`

-    b.
-Enter your values for appKey, appSecret, environment, and organization, as shown below:
+2. Enter your values for `appKey`, `appSecret`, `environment`, and `organization`, as shown below:
     **Important!** You'll need to grab the Consumer ID and Consumer Secret that were returned when you provisioned the `oauth2-*` entities in the previous step.
 Substitute those values in for the `appKey` and `appSecret`.
 For example:

     ```xml